Once you get into artificial intelligence and machine learning, there’s no way to avoid three terms:

 Reinforcement learning is widely used in building AI for playing computer games.
 A prominent example is Google’s computer program AlphaGo Zero.
 It received massive media attention by defeating the South Korean world champion in the ancient Chinese game of Go – a feat that used to be considered beyond the reach of even the most sophisticated computer programs.

 To briefly sum up the different types of machine learning:

 - Machine learning is the field of study that gives computers the ability to learn without being explicitly programmed.

 - Supervised learning, unsupervised learning and reinforcement learning are the three broad categories of machine learning.

 - In supervised learning, we already know that there is a relationship between input and output and, therefore, feed the algorithm with labeled data.
 The goal is to make predictions when given new input data.

 - In unsupervised learning, we don't necessarily know the relationships between variables in the dataset.
 The goal of the algorithm is to gain knowledge and find structure.

 - In reinforcement learning, the algorithm learns through trial-and-error in an interactive environment using feedback from its own actions.
 The goal of maximizing long-term rewards drives the decision-making process.

 Where to go from here?
-If you want to continue learning about artificial intelligence check out some of our other posts on this matter.
-We also wrote a few articles on how this can be done without programming, such as this one.
+If you want to continue learning about artificial intelligence check out some of our other posts on this matter - we also wrote an article on how this can be done without programming.